Maybe you’re the sort of person who sits down at their desk for 8 hours solid and hammers out as much as possible.

 To schedule a checklist, click the template and then use the drop-down menu next to ‘Run checklist’ to select the scheduling function.

-For more information, check out the Process Street User Guide. 🙂
+For more information, check out the our help site. 🙂

 So, there you have it.